rxi/aq/README.md

   )
 )
 ```
 The demo program pictured in the screenshot at the top of this README file is provided in the `demo` folder.
-You can run the program on Linux by doing:
+You can run the program on Linux or MacOS by doing:
 ```bash
 ./aq demo
 ```